Valhamyr/Vintage/README.md

 Important fields include `type` (one of `theme`, `content`, or `code`), `modid` which must be lowercase alphanumerics only, `version` using semantic versioning, and optional dependency entries.

+## Environment setup

+Run `./setup_env.sh` to create a Python virtual environment and install the dependencies listed in `requirements.txt`.
+The script will also report whether the `dotnet` CLI is available, which is needed for compiling the C# example mods.

 ## Asset system overview

 Most game content is loaded from asset JSON files.
 The official *Asset System* documentation lists many categories, including: